Action #1291

 Concerning the second question, the original code was done in a Psf-based system without any check for the intersection of the Psf and model circle.
 Hence the azimuth integration was always over 2pi, irrespective of whether the model drops to zero or not.
 This is definitely not very clever as it leads to discontinuities in the function to be integrated.
 The new approach uses a model-based system and checks for the intersection with the Psf circle.
 This should be better.

-#35 Updated by Knödlseder Jürgen over 9 years ago
+#35 Updated by Knödlseder Jürgen about 10 years ago

 I did some tests for a stacked analysis of a disk model playing with the number of integration iterations.
 I did the tests on kepler, for reference I also quote the results obtained on Mac OS X. The column Events gives the computed number of counts versus the expected number as absolute value and as percentage in parentheses (the information has been computed using benchmark_irf_computation.py):